isomorfeus/isomorfeus-react/ruby/README.md

 ### React
 Isomorfeus-react 16.13.x implements features and the API of React 16.13 and should be used with React 16.13

-### Preact
-isomorfeus-react works with preact version 10.x.x.
-There are performance issues.

-### Nerv
-isomorfeus-react works in general with nervjs 1.5.x. with some issues:
- - Server Side Rendering does currently not work at all.

 ## Documentation

 - [Installation](https://github.com/isomorfeus/isomorfeus-react/blob/master/ruby/docs/installation.md)